Hi. My name is Tanner.

 There’s just one problem with short and simple names.
 They are widely popular, so many of the good ones have already been bought up.
 (I like to use a site called NameMesh.com to find available names.)

 What’s also important is that your name be as descriptive as possible to let people know what it’s about.
-This way if someone finds it in search results, they know instantly what your site is about.
+This way if someone finds it in search results like Google, they know instantly what your site is about.

 Get Your Site Hosted